Do I Pay Tax on Foreign Rental Income? A Complete Guide for Canada

 Getting that dream home or property in Canada is possible, and with very few restrictions to deal with, the only challenge is doing it right to avoid frustrations and unnecessary expenses.
 Where taxes are involved, consult with a tax professional or a professional company that helps with such processes to get much-needed help and guidance.

+Understanding how to claim foreign tax credit can help reduce your Canadian tax liability and avoid double taxation.
+Tax withholding on rental income as a non-resident is required to avoid issues with CRA.
 Also, you might want to buy the absolute best property around and learn as much as you can about the existing state of the real estate market and foreign rental income tax in Canada, and that’s where Buttonwood Property Management comes in.
-We’re able to help you navigate this process smoothly.
+We’re able to help you navigate this complex endeavour and find you the best investment properties in the Greater Toronto Area.

 Sabine Ghali